danforked/djnf-coding/install_guide.md

 It has downsides; Homebrew requires a current version of Apple's Xcode's command line tools to be installed on your computer first.
 A full guide is [available here](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Installation.md) to get you up and running.

 !!! caution
 	Changes in OS X 10.11 El Capitan can make this process even trickier.
-Apple insituted extra system protections that have the capability of adding a few steps to the Homebrew install process.
+Apple instituted extra system protections that have the capability of adding a few steps to the Homebrew install process.
 If you're running into these issues, [read this](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/El_Capitan_and_Homebrew.md) for more information.

 !!! note
 	You can also use the built-in OS X Python if you wish.
 The next step in that case will be getting pip up and running.